richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/02-development.md

 #### Launch a CDE Spark Connect Session

 Start a CDE Session of type Spark Connect.
 Edit the Session Name parameter so it doesn't collide with other users' sessions.
+You will be prompted for your Workload Password.
+This is the same password you used to log into CDP.

 ```
 cde session create \